-The benefits of raising a child who loves to read can’t really be overstated.
-Not only does reading with children provide a nearly incomparable opportunity for quiet bonding time, research shows those who learn to love reading at a young age tend to be more motivated, read more and show greater language and literacy development later in life.
+The benefits of raising a child who loves to read can’t be overstated.
+Reading with children provides a nearly incomparable opportunity for quiet bonding time.
+Research also shows kids who learn to love reading at a young age tend to be more motivated, read more and show greater language and literacy development later in life.

 Some kids might seem to be born with their noses in books, but the good news is that any child can learn to love reading.
-Parents and grandparents play a big role in whether children fall in love reading, and if you aren’t already, you can start taking steps immediately to make sure you’re raising a kid who loves to read.
+Parents and grandparents play a significant role in whether children fall in love with reading, and if you aren’t already, you can start taking steps immediately to ensure you’re raising a kid who loves to read.

 Here’s what you can start doing today to raise an avid reader.